 Regular wellness exams, preventives, and a healthy diet are crucial for a healthy dog.
 The Animal Clinic of the Humane Society of Sarasota County is a full-service veterinary hospital that provides comprehensive and affordable care for all your dog’s needs.
 Learn more about the Animal Clinic.

 See Pet Health & Safety for an extensive overview of pet health and safety topics.

 Below are links to larger organizations with extensive resource libraries.
 There you will find solid guidance on everything from selecting the right dog to training to behavior to health.
-If you need additional support, please contact our K-9 Behavior Program Coordinators, Lisa Merlet and Corrie Williams, at 941.955.4131 x124 (they can both be reached at that extension).
+If you need additional support, please contact our K-9 Behavior Program Coordinators, Lisa Merlet and Kate Rose, at 941.955.4131 x124 (they can both be reached at that extension).